Communication in the Deaflympics

 In this post, I’m going to write a bit of my experience traveling in the SE Asia (Taiwan, Singapore, Malaysia, Thailand, and Hong Kong).
-It was my first time attending the Deaflympics and as a person who has played a lot of sports, I’m familiar with these especially basketball.
+During this trip, I attended the Deaflympics being held in Taiwan for the first time and as a person who has played a lot of sports, I’m familiar with these especially basketball.

 My argument is I think sign language is really important and I can only wish for all other players to have same kind of access that those U.S. basketball players had.
 There is another problem, though, they’d need to install a basketball rim in their backyard to catch up with the playing time total.